yasin-herken/Kafka-OpenSearch/README.md

 # Kafka-OpenSearch
-Produce events from wikimedia and consume it from OpenSearch
+Produce and consume events to try kafka advanced configs